Stage Door Productions

 Q: When are cast lists announced or posted?

 A: We send out all cast lists via email by the end of Monday.
 We strive to have these sent right after camp hours.
 Please look for these before attending camp Tuesday morning.
 Casting is at the discretion of SDP staff.
 Interns have no decision-making position in casting and we ask that parents do not question interns about casting.
 Once casting has been made there will be no negotiation on roles.
-Adverse reaction to casting will not be tolerated and will result in the removal of a student from the camp.
+Adverse reaction to casting will not be tolerated and will result in the removal of a student from the camp with no refunds.

 Before you arrive to camp you will receive a welcome letter and a copy of the camp production notes which details all the above information and includes additional and updated information.